adsweet/Phylogenetics_Lab/Lab5/README.md

 iqtree -s Bombus_concat.fasta -p Bombus_concat_partitions.txt -m MFP+MERGE -B 1000 -pre Bombus_tree_concat
 ```

-Download and open the *.iqtree and *.model files.
+Download and open the *.iqtree and *.model.gz files.

 :white_check_mark: __How many partitions are optimal?
 What were the best model(s)?
 Were there differences among AIC, AICc, and BIC (look in your *.model file)?__